Blog Banner SVG

 Upon verification, the RoC will publish a notice for objections.
 If no objections arise, the LLP is officially dissolved.

-This is how the LLP winding-up process works.
+This is how the LLP winding-up process works in India.

 Role of Creditors and Stakeholders in LLP Closure